Optimally Resilient Strategies in Pushdown Safety Games: Preliminaries

-A \emph{pushdown safety game} is a safety game whose arena is induced by a pushdown system~$\pds$ (by a one-counter system) and whose winning condition is induced by a subset of $\pds$'s states, i.e., $F \subseteq Q$ induces the set~$\set{(q, \gamma) \in V \mid q \in F} $ of the arena's vertices.
+A \emph{pushdown safety game} is a safety game whose arena is induced by a pushdown system~$\pds$ and whose winning condition is induced by a subset of $\pds$'s states, i.e., $F \subseteq Q$ induces the set~$\set{(q, \gamma) \in V \mid q \in F} $ of vertices.
+One-counter safety games are defined analogously.

 When using a pushdown game as an input for an algorithm, we represent it by the underlying PDS, the partition of its states, the additional transition relation for the disturbance edges, and a subset of the states inducing the winning condition.
-We define the size of the input as the sum~$\size{Q} + \size{\Gamma}$, as all these objects can be represented in polynomial size in the number of states and stack symbols of the underlying PDS.
+We define the size of the input as $\size{Q} + \size{\Gamma}$, as all these objects can be represented in polynomial size in the number of states and stack symbols of the underlying PDS.